 Vape: what you do when you’re using an electronic cigarette i.e. inhale and exhale its vapour.

 Vaper: someone who vapes – uses e-cigarettes.

 Vaper’s Tongue / Vape Tongue: a temporary tongue condition, where you can’t taste your e-liquid anymore.
 Curable only with alcoholic beverages, Black coffee and Sushi condiments.
 Or of course a Minty e-liquid can often wake up the tastebuds again!

 Vaping: the action of using or “smoking” an electronic cigarette.

-Vapour, or vapour production: a measure of the amount of vapour typically inhaled in one drag of the atomised liquid of an e-cig.
+Vapour, or vapour production: A measure of the amount of vapour typically inhaled in one drag of the atomised liquid of an e-cig.

-Wraps: a single loop around a coiling tool.
+Wraps (Coil): A single loop around a coiling tool.
 For example, the average Clapton coil will have 4 wraps.
 The more wraps the higher the resistance, wire dependent.

 Our aim is to create the most comprehensive A-Z glossary of terms for electronic cigarettes and a ‘go to’ for both experienced and new users.
-So if you think we have missed something or you just want to add to our A-Z then please leave a comment below and if suitable we will ad this to our list!
+So if you think we have missed something or you just want to add to our A-Z then please leave a comment below and if suitable we will add this to our list!